-These relate to share options which were allocated to the Directors of the Company on 4 February 2020, 8 July 2020 and 19 April 2021.
+(1) These relate to share options which were allocated to the Directors of the Company on 4 February 2020, 8 July 2020,19 April 2021 and 17 March 2022.
 Various conditions attach to each option as to vesting periods and each option is subject to the option holder meeting service commitments during the vesting period.
 There are no other performance conditions attached to the options.

 Details of the Directors' remuneration are given in note 9 to the Financial Statements.
+The subsequent events note 18 includes details of further shares acquired by the directors' post year end.